catcosmicice/genericlinux.org/README.md

 # genericlinux.org
-Generic Linux Webpage | DO NOT TOUCH
+Generic Linux Webpage
 The website files for GenericLinux.Org.
-Do not commit to this repo.
+Commits to this repo **must** be approved by at least two people.
+Work on your own fork, then branch + merge as needed.